Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Introduction

 \section{Introduction}

-Secure architectures for password-based authentication avoid storing the passwords corresponding to each username, and resort instead to storing cryptographic hash digests of such passwords (along with salt, pepper, and other such non-secret randomness).
+Secure architectures for password-based authentication avoid storing the passwords corresponding to each username, and resort instead to storing cryptographic hash digests of such passwords (along with salt, pepper, and other such auxiliary randomness).
 The rationale behind this widely-accepted paradigm is that not even a superuser, with complete access to the entire file system, should be able to fraudulently log in as one of the other, less privileged users of the system.

 When using standard biometric authentication in place of (or in addition to) a password, similar functionality can be achieved through the use of fuzzy extractors \cite{dodis2004fuzzy}.
 However, despite their security guarantees, fuzzy extractor architectures are rarely deployed in practice.
-For example, in the case of fingerprint-based authentication it turns out that similarity-score algorithms based on artificial neural networks usually perform slightly better than fuzzy extractors, and this has led to a preference for the former.
+In particular, in the case of fingerprint-based authentication it turns out that similarity-score algorithms usually perform better than fuzzy extractors, and this has led to a preference for the former.
+For example, using fuzzy extractors, \cite{arakala2007fuzzy} reports an equal error rate of 15\% on the FVC2000 database \cite{fvc2000}, while the top five FVC2000 competitors report equal error rates between 5\% and 0.7\% \cite{maio2002fvc2000}.

 However, using similarity-score algorithms involves the storing of fingerprint databases, which are vulnerable to leakage.
 Notable examples are the Office of Personnel Management data breach of 2015 \cite{gootman2016opm}, in which 5.6 million sets of fingerprints were leaked, and the more recent Suprema Biostar leak of 2019 \cite{suprema2019}, which compromised the fingerprint and facial biometric information of more than one million people.
 An authentication method which has both the security of fuzzy extractors and the superior performance of similarity-score algorithms would clearly be prefered.

 The reason behind the inferior performance of fuzzy extractors may be traced back to the very essence of fuzzy extractor functionality, the first stage of which consists of a channel decoding mechanism over a vector space.
 By nature, good channel coding implicitly assumes spherical (or close to spherical) decoding regions, which correspond to the decision regions of the vector-space-based classifier.
 In contrast to this, normal support-vector machines (SVMs) can learn highly irregular decision regions -- hence their superiority.
 Similarly, artificial neural networks (ANNs) are known to outperform even the best of SVMs (at least in situations in which training data is abundant), and this is attributed to their ability to learn highly-irregular classification functions.